MrMisc/Outbreak-Model/README.md

  A model designed to simulate walking hosts, with the option to set some as infected, some as not.
 Various logical segments to be designed soon

-Certainly!
-I'll provide a detailed explanation of the code using text and a simplified textual representation (Mermaid-like diagram) in Markdown format.

 ## Rust Disease Spread Simulation

 This Rust code simulates the spread of a disease within a population of hosts (chickens).